REPORTS

 CORRUPTION

-The Pool.
-How Yakunin siphoned off billions of dollars from the Russian budget and laundered them in Europe
+The Pool: Russian Railways CEO Vladimir Yakunin siphons off billions of dollars from the Russian budget and launders them in Europe

 The Insider continues its series of articles about Vladimir Yakunin.
-In the first part, we told how that KGB officer had been connected to the mafia and the scams of the 1990s, firmly linking him to Vladimir Putin.
-In this part, The Insider describes how Yakunin became the holder of the state corporation's “pool”, collected through kickbacks for government contracts and transferred offshore through the “Moldovan laundromat”.
+In the first part, we detailed how the former KGB officer had been connected to the mafia and the scams of the 1990s, firmly linking him to Vladimir Putin.
+In this part, The Insider describes how Yakunin became the holder of the state corporation's “pool,” collected through kickbacks for government contracts and transferred offshore through the “Moldovan laundromat.”
 The total damage to the Russian budget from the theft of taxpayers’ money amounted to more than $20 billion.
 After the unprecedented theft from Russian Railways became public, Yakunin was forced to resign, but he is still in the Kremlin's payroll, as he spends some of the money stolen from the budget to promote Kremlin propaganda in Europe.
 Astonishingly, he is almost the only one of Putin's inner circle who has not yet been subjected to EU sanctions.

 Content